Parent article: Best Guitar Pedals

 Our Best Chorus Pedal Picks

-Here are the five chorus pedals I've settled on.
+Here are the five best chorus pedals I've settled on.
 Read on for photos, audio demos, and a more detailed look into each one:

 MXR M234 Analog Chorus Pedal